Private attributes

 Set<String> privateAttributes = new Set<String>();privateAttributes.add('firstName');LDUser user = new LDUser.Builder('user-key-123abc').setFirstName('alice').setPrivateAttributeNames(privateAttributes).build();

-In the C/C++ SDK there are three ways to define private attributes for the LaunchDarkly client:
+In the C++ SDK there are three ways to define private attributes for the LaunchDarkly client:

 .
-When you do this, all user attributes (except the key) for the user are removed before the SDK sends the user to LaunchDarkly.For example:
+When you do this, the SDK only sends the context key and kind to LaunchDarkly.For example:

 Erlang